vishal-gawade-031/delta_demo/README.md

 # delta_demo
-fist repo from appna college for git github
+fist repo from appna college for git github..